Skip to content

 How do European lawyers influence the export process of the rule of law outside Europe?

-Guillaume François Larouche is a Marie Skłodowska-Curie Doctoral Fellow within the Horizon Europe GEM-DIAMOND project and a SSHRC Nelson Mandela Scholar.
-He is currently conducting a joint PhD in European Law and International Studies at University of Copenhagen (iCourts), Université Laval (ESEI), and Université libre de Bruxelles (Institut d'études européennes/ Centre de droit européen).
-He works under the supervision of Prof. Mikael Rask Madsen, Prof. Jean-Frédéric Morin, and Prof. Chloé Brière.
+G.F.
+(Guillaume François) Larouche is a Marie Skłodowska-Curie Doctoral Fellow within the Horizon Europe GEM-DIAMOND project and a SSHRC Nelson Mandela Scholar.
+He is currently conducting a joint PhD in International Law and International Studies at the University of Copenhagen, Université Laval, and Université libre de Bruxelles.
+He works under the supervision of Professors Mikael Rask Madsen, Jean-Frédéric Morin, and Chloé Brière.

-An affiliated PhD researcher at Canada Research Chair in International Political Economy (Université Laval) and Centre de recherche en droit public (Université de Montréal), Guillaume François holds a Master of Laws (LLM) with Concentration in International Trade and Foreign Investment from the University of Ottawa (for which he received the mention “Excellent”), a Bachelor of Laws (LLB) from Université Laval, and an advanced certificate in French and European Law from Université Paris II Panthéon-Assas.
+He holds a Master of Laws (LLM) with Concentration in International Trade and Foreign Investment from the University of Ottawa (for which he received the mention “Excellent”), a Bachelor of Laws (LLB) from Université Laval, and an Advanced Certificate in French and European Law from Université Paris II Panthéon-Assas.

-He is a member of the Barreau du Québec since January 2020 and practiced public and constitutional law in Montréal.
+He is a member of the Barreau du Québec since January 2020 and practiced public law in Montréal.

 Collection of Essays

-Larouche, Guillaume François, “European Integration and the Rule of Law as a Social Capital: The European Proposal to Establish a Multilateral Investment Court as an Alternative to Investor-State Arbitration” in Ramona Coman, Nicolas Levrat, and Frederik Ponjaert, eds, GEM DIAMOND Edited Volume, Globalisation, Europe, and Multilateralism Book Series (Routledge, forthcoming 2025).
+Larouche, Guillaume François, “European Integration and the Rule of Law as a Social Capital”, in Ramona Coman, Nicolas Levrat, and Frederik Ponjaert, eds, GEM DIAMOND Edited Volume, Globalisation, Europe, and Multilateralism Book Series (Routledge, forthcoming 2025).

 Legal Journals